makersacademy/makers-twitter-bot/README.md

 #### Implementation hints:

 * You will need to use the Twitter API and the Twilio (or any other texting service api for this).
-* There is a `config.example.js` file which has the fields needed for the twitter
+* There is a `config.example.js` file which has the fields needed for the twitter.
+Copy this to `config.js` and add the relevant data from the Twitter API

 ```
   As a manager,